Febuxostat (By mouth)

 How to Use This Medicine:

-- At first, when you start using this medicine you may have more gout attacks.
+- Your gout may get worse when you start using this medicine.
 Keep using this medicine even if this happens.
-Your doctor may give you other medicines (such as colchicine or pain medicines [NSAIDs]) to help prevent these gout attacks.
+Your doctor may give you other medicines (including colchicine or NSAID pain medicines) to help prevent these gout attacks.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.